 Excellence.
-Offer a meaningful contribution to the development of knowledge and promoting excellence in teaching and administrative support.
+Offer a meaningful contribution to developing knowledge and promoting teaching excellence and administrative support.

 Integrity.
-Operate with fairness, honesty, openness and the highest ethical standards to sustain a community of trust.
+Operate with fairness, honesty, openness, and the highest ethical standards to sustain a community of trust.

 Diversity and Tolerance.
-Create a community that advocates and promotes diversity and tolerance as a priority of academic and civic life.
+Create a community that advocates and promotes diversity and tolerance as a priority in academic and civic life.